-The PREA Standards require not only that documentation be reviewed and used to make compliance determinations, but they require auditors to retain and preserve all audit documentation and information relied upon to make the compliance determinations.
+The PREA Standards require not only that documentation be reviewed and used to make compliance determinations, but they also require auditors to retain and preserve all audit documentation and information relied upon to make the compliance determinations.
 Standard 115.401(j) states, "The auditor shall retain and preserve all documentation (including, e.g., video tapes and interview notes) relied upon in making audit determinations.
 Such documentation shall be provided to the Department of Justice upon request."
 An FAQ issued by the DOJ PREA Working Group on March 24, 2014 states that all documentation must be retained by the auditor for 15 months following the issuance of the final report.
-25
+A Auditors conducting audits of federal Bureau of Prisons facilities should also be aware of requirements related to the disclosure of PREA audit documentation in the PREA statute.
+See 34 U.S.C. § 30307(e)(8)(D).

 The DOJ PREA Working Group released additional guidance on March 18, 2015, which provides extensive detail on the scope of an auditor's requirements under Standard 115.401(j).
-26 Auditors are required to follow this official guidance in order to meet their obligations under the Standard.
-Importantly, the guidance states that auditors are required to preserve and retain "... both documentation relied upon in finding that a facility does not comply with a Standard, as well as documentation relied upon in finding that a facility does meet or exceed a Standard."
+35 Auditors are required to follow this official guidance in order to meet their obligations under the Standard.
+Importantly, the guidance states that auditors are required to preserve and retain ". . . both documentation relied upon in finding that a facility does not comply with a Standard, as well as documentation relied upon in finding that a facility does meet or exceed a Standard."
 Thus, regardless of an auditor's audit findings, he or she must be prepared to provide to DOJ, upon request, all of the evidence relied upon to make the compliance determinations for up to 15 months following the issuance of the final report.